stormearthandlava/stormearthandlava.github.io/guide/raids/SotFO.md

 **Recommended Legendaries:**

-* {{ site.data.legendary.dre }} despite the RNG nature of this Legendary effect it plays well into the low target counts offered by the fight so on average should provide the most value
+* {{ site.data.expansion_feature.sl.legendary.dre }} despite the RNG nature of this Legendary effect it plays well into the low target counts offered by the fight so on average should provide the most value
-* {{ site.data.legendary.eogs }} You may consider this if you dislike the RNG nature of {{ site.data.legendary.dre }}
+* {{ site.data.expansion_feature.sl.legendary.eogs }} You may consider this if you dislike the RNG nature of {{ site.data.expansion_feature.sl.legendary.dre }}

 **Damage**

 * Maintain {{ site.data.spell.fs }} on both bosses.
-* Prepare for [Unto Darkness](https://www.wowhead.com/spell=360319/unto-darkness) when Malganis is nearing 100 Energy by getting an {{ site.data.legendary.eogs }} buff active if it is equipped
+* Prepare for [Unto Darkness](https://www.wowhead.com/spell=360319/unto-darkness) when Malganis is nearing 100 Energy by getting an {{ site.data.expansion_feature.sl.legendary.eogs }} buff active if it is equipped
 * All damage is now increased by [Unto Darkness](https://www.wowhead.com/spell=360319/unto-darkness) meaning no special rules apply to how you would use abilities in this phase, normal 2 target priority is used (3 targets when [Inchoate Shadow Add](https://www.wowhead.com/npc=183138/inchoate-shadow) is gripped in)

 **Defensives:**

-* Use {{ site.data.spell.astral_shift }} during [Unto Darkness](https://www.wowhead.com/spell=360319/unto-darkness), it should not be necessary to use defensives to deal with [Cloud of Carrion](https://www.wowhead.com/spell=360006/cloud-of-carrion) if stacks are spread appropriately
+* Use {{ site.data.talent.as }} during [Unto Darkness](https://www.wowhead.com/spell=360319/unto-darkness), it should not be necessary to use defensives to deal with [Cloud of Carrion](https://www.wowhead.com/spell=360006/cloud-of-carrion) if stacks are spread appropriately

 **Utilities:**